-Do you want to know how to get from Madrid Airport to city centre?
+Do you want to know how to get from Madrid Airport to the city centre?

 If you are traveling to Madrid, you’ll land in Barajas Airport, and will need to go to the city by public transport or Madrid airport transfers such as taxi or private companies.

-In this post you have a practical guide for getting from Madrid Airport to city centre and from Madrid and downtown to the Barajas Airport.
+I break down all you need to know about getting from Madrid Airport to city centre and back from central Madrid and downtown to Barajas Airport.

-It’s one of the busiest airports in Europe, and the airport from which passengers arrive from all over the world to Spain.
+Madrid Barajas is one of the busiest airports in Europe, and the airport at which passengers arrive from all over the world arrive in Spain.

-- 1 How to Get from Madrid Airport to City Centre by Public transport
+- How to Get from Madrid Airport to City Centre by Public Transport

-- 2 How to get to Madrid airport from the centre and vice versa by private transfer
+- How to get to Madrid Airport from the Centre (and Vice Versa) by Private Transfer

-- 3 Other options to get to or from Madrid airport
+- Other options for getting to and from Madrid Airport

-8 Line (the pink one) connects, in approximately 15 minutes, all the terminals of the airport with the “Nuevos Ministerios” station in the center of Madrid.
+Metro line 8 (the pink one) connects, in approximately 15 minutes, all the terminals of the airport (T1, T2, T3, and T4) with the “Nuevos Ministerios” station in the center of Madrid.